nomic/roz/README.md

 Why?
 ====
 I wanted authorization functions at the front of my routes.
-I didn't want RBAC or anything opinionated about how my rules should be modeled.
-I just wanted:
+I didn't want RBAC or anything opinionated about how my rules should be modeled, I just wanted:

 * To make intended rules clear
 * To be defensive: have a whitelist approach where default is 403